gmc-code/PC-microbit-micropython/docs/lessons2/compass.rst

     #.
 What are the readings for 2 o'clock?
 Write code to test three values at either end of the range.
     #.
 What are the readings for 11 o'clock?
 Write code to test three values at either end of the range.
     #.
 What are the readings for 10 o'clock?
 Write code to test three values at either end of the range.
-    #.
-Place a small piece of paper on the ground.
-Turn so the clock hand points to 0 o'clock and walk 5 paces.
-Turn so the clock hand points to 4 o'clock and walk 5 paces.
-Turn so the clock hand points to 8 o'clock and walk 5 paces.
-Did you end up at your starting point?
-    #.
-Place a small piece of paper on the ground.
-Turn so the clock hand points to 0 o'clock and walk 5 paces.
-Turn so the clock hand points to 3 o'clock and walk 5 paces.
-Turn so the clock hand points to 6 o'clock and walk 5 paces.
-Turn so the clock hand points to 9 o'clock and walk 5 paces.
-Did you end up at your starting point?

     .. dropdown::
             :icon: codescan